Skip to content

 }

-And as you can see, it leverage generics to make it easy to write.
-No need to cast, or check type, or use switch statement.
+And as you can see, it leverages generics to make it easy to write.
+No need to cast, check types, or use switch statements.

 matching functions Match{Name}R1

 Where Name is the name of your union type.
-Where R0, R1, R2, R3 stands for number of return values.
+Where R0, R1, R2, R3 stand for the number of return values.

 Example of MatchVehicleR1 function signature: